Hyle-org/devhub-hyle/docs/concepts/pipelined-proving.md

 ## Blob- and proof-transactions

+Read more on the content of blob and proof transactions on our [transaction page](./transaction.md).

 To address base state conflicts, Hylé splits operations into two transactions:

 1. **Blob-transaction**: outlines a state change for sequencing.